bridgesense/lampready/README.md

 How to Install the RHEL Box?
 ---
 Download the box script into your project's root directory.
 A pretty rough video demonstration can be seen [here](https://bridgesense.com/blog/making-friends-with-podman).
-Most of the notes on the Vagrant box below apply as this script closely models it.
+Most of the notes on the Vagrant box described below apply, as this script closely models it.

 ```
 curl https://raw.githubusercontent.com/bridgesense/lampready/master/box > box